trennlinie

 Martin: "They should've been at the time!"

-(Nevertheless Brian Griffith made several other pictures for album-/singles-covers, so the Speak and Spell-cover couldn't have been that bad - or they were too shy to tell him that they didn't like it.
-However, according to polls most fans think that the Speak and Spell-cover isn't the worst DM ever had.)
+Nevertheless, Brian Griffin took several other photos for album- and singles-covers, so the Speak & Spell-cover couldn't have been that bad - or they were too shy to tell him that they didn't like it.
+However, according to polls, most fans think that the Speak & Spell-cover isn't the worst one DM has ever had.

-So there were a lot of things they had to learn.
-And they had to learn them quickly.
+So there was a lot they had to learn.
+And they had to learn it quickly.

 Fletch: "We realise 1982's the most important year for us.
 We either establish ourselves or go to pot."[32]